The

 Deep Singh

-follows are the biographies of a few of the many Sikh Warriors who
+Follow the next link for biographies of a few of the many Sikh Warriors who

 oppressors in keeping with the Khalsa spirit of Sikh Dharma.
 They